jpankleshwaria/nodejs-spanner/README.md

 ## Note

-Google Cloud Spanner Node.js uses Base64 encoding.
-Encoding is done automatically by the client library.
-You can specify your input values as Base64, but make sure to do so accurately.
-Google Cloud Spanner does not interpret intent in Base64 values.
+Google Cloud Spanner Node.js uses Base64 encoding & converts all values into Bytes.
+Conversion is done automatically by the client library.

 ## Versioning